There are often many factors that lead to relationship failures.

 Basically, this is the tacit agreement:

-We each do our best to give it our all
+We each do our best to respect each other and contribute to our common good

 However, this is the tacit corollary to that agreement:

 But if you stop doing your best, and if you hurt me or disappoint me, then I might stop doing my best.
-And I’ll try to hurt you back
+And I might try to hurt you back

-This second corollary is what allows vicious circles to destroy so many relationships.
+This second corollary is what allows vicious cycles to take hold and potentially destroy so many otherwise great relationships.

-Emotional vicious circle happens when the partners stop supporting each other.
+Emotional vicious cycles happen when the partners stop supporting each other.

 It can start in different ways and at different times in the relationship.
 It can start with a sexual rejection in bed, or it can start with criticism and a big argument on a day we’re particularly sensitive.

-That day when our partner’s actions are just that little bit more painful, than we will unconsciously vow that we will make them pay for it.
+That day when our partner’s actions are just that little bit more painful, then we will unconsciously vow that we will make them pay for it.

 And we will hurt them by either pulling back or attacking them later on to even the score.

 And guess what often happens from then on?
-A vicious circle start.
+A vicious cycle starts.

 And when the mutual emotional shutdown starts, each partner feels too hurt and too “in debt” to even think they need to give to make the relationship whole again.